Who are we?

 The directorate-general ensures that the DGE defends the Belgian interests within the EU and guarantees the effectiveness of the European policy in a spirit of concertation and collaboration with all federal and federated partners.

-- the organization and planning of the coordination meetings;
+- Organisation and planning of coordination meetings.

-The communication team is led by:
+The service E0.0 is led by:

 Jacqueline DE HANSCUTTER